 Cut the middleman’s cost to ZERO!

-Freshwater pearls remain the jewelry accessory of choice, from the runways of Paris and Milan to the streets and sidewalks of rural America.
+Freshwater pearls remain the jewelry accessory of choice, from the runways of Paris and Milan to the everyday streets and sidewalks of America.
 Pearls are timeless in their appeal, providing the perfect accent to any type of wardrobe and looking as at home around the neck of a grandmother as a sweet sixteen year old.

 Whether you need the perfect gift of unique freshwater pearl jewelry, or are seeking a supplier of perfect pearls to create your own handcrafted accessories, we have everything you need.
-Browse our entire freshwater pearl collection here.

 Freshwater pearls come from freshwater mussels, unlike saltwater or Akoya pearls which form in oysters in a saltwater environment.
 For both types of pearls the process is the same – a small irritant in the flesh of the creature prompts secretions that eventually result in a spherical, glistening pearl.